Diego Farias (musician): Career

 Farias co-founded the band Volumes in January 2009 with Daniel Braunstein.
 His brother, Gus, was a vocalist in the band.
 He played guitar on the band's albums Via, No Sleep and Different Animals.
 Farias also programmed and engineered those three Volumes' albums and the band's two EPs.

-In addition to Volumes, he also has engineering credits for vocal production on Stray From The Path's Rising Sun, Structures' Divided By, additional production work on Veil Of Maya's Matriarch, and mixing and bass and drum engineering for Chelsea Grin's Ashes To Ashes.
+In addition to Volumes, he also has engineering credits for vocal production on Stray from the Path's Rising Sun, Structures' Divided By, additional production work on Veil of Maya's Matriarch, and mixing and bass and drum engineering for Chelsea Grin's Ashes to Ashes.
 Farias also worked with Animals as Leaders.

 Outside of metal music, Farias worked with Lil Gnar on Fire Hazard, 88Rising on its Head in the Clouds compilation album, and programmed and mixed for Juan Gabriel on Los Dúo, Vol. 2.
 He produced Jake Paul's It's Everyday Bro, which earned a platinum RIAA certification.

 Farias left Volumes in January 2020, dying shortly after in February 2020.

-In March 2024, Amoenna (a band consisting of former members of Chelsea Grin) released a song called Last Respects, which paid tribute to Farias.
+In March 2024, Ameonna (a band consisting of former members of Chelsea Grin) released a song called "Last Respects", which paid tribute to Farias.